jhu-saw/sawSensablePhantom/drivers.md

 If you have used the same computer with the 3DS drivers for the Ethernet based *Touch*, **remove these drivers**.
 There is a couple of scripts provided in this repository to remove the drivers and OpenHaptics (in directory 'utils').

 The main issue with the SensAble *Omni* is that the drivers for a modern Linux are hard to find.
 The vendor's version is rather old and incompatible with most recent Linux distributions.
 You can find plenty of how-tos online to patch the driver installation but these tend to be incomplete.
-So we created a nifty little script to do the work:  https://github.com/jhu-cisst-external/phantom-omni-1394-drivers

 The Phantom Omni uses a FireWire port to communicate.
 When connecting your device to your computer, a pseudo device will be added to the `/dev` directory.
 Usually something like `/dev/fw1`, `/dev/fw2` or higher.
 Using the command `dmesg -w` can help identify which device is used.
 First start `dmesg -w` in a terminal, then plug your device.
 You should see something like:
 ```